Consolidated Corporate Tax Returns

 There are several advantages to filing a consolidated tax return, such as being able to centralize the planning, reporting, and paying of the tax, but once the choice is made to file consolidated returns, then the group must continue to do so thereafter.

-Although a group that has chosen the consolidated filing option can ask the IRS to discontinue the consolidated filing, the IRS rarely grants such permission, although at times it may grant blanket permission to numerous taxpayers within a certain industry where changes in the tax code may adversely affect their consolidated returns.
+Although a group that has chosen the consolidated filing option can ask the IRS to discontinue the consolidated filing, the IRS rarely grants such permission, although occasionally it may grant blanket permission to taxpayers within a certain industry where changes in the tax code may adversely affect their consolidated returns.

 Controlled corporate groups are subject to special tax sharing rules, but they only apply if each corporation of the group files its own separate Form 1120, U.S. Corporation Income Tax Return.
 However, if the business entities file a consolidated Form 1120, then the controlled corporate group tax rules do not apply.